-Even as Facebook organic penetration tends to decline, figuring out the best time to post on Facebook will make the company stick out and reach a larger audience.
-However, determining the correct times to post can be difficult, and we'd be happy to assist.
+Even as Facebook's organic penetration tends to decline, figuring out the best time to post on Facebook will make the company stick out and reach a larger audience.
+However, determining the best times to share on Facebook can be difficult, and we'd be happy to assist.

-We recently looked at the Best Time to Post on Instagram in 2021.
+We recently looked at the Best Time to Post on Instagram in 2023, The Best Time to Post on TikTok.
 Now we'll show you how to determine the best time to share a post on your Facebook Page in 2021 for optimal reach, publicity, and engagement in this guide.

 No one will respond to your post if you post while everyone is sleeping!

-You've undoubtedly read that organic scope for Pages can be restricted.
-As a result, you need to optimize your content for being seen.
+You've undoubtedly read that the organic scope for Pages can be restricted.
+As a result, you need to optimize your content to be seen.
 Occasionally, the content you create must be posted at precisely the right time.